Terradue/doc-tep-geohazards/source/community-guide/user.rst

 9. If not done, you can configure your account.

-Create a new account from a trusted Identity Provider
+Create your account from a trusted Identity Provider
 `````````````````````````````````````````````````````
 1. Access the GEP Community Portal through the following URL: https://geohazards-tep.eu/#!.